Taxes Paid By The Self-employed In Spain

 Third-quarter closing 2023

 - October 15 – submission of forms 111, 115, 130 and 303 to be paid with direct debit.

 - October 20 – voluntary deadline to submit forms 111, 115, 130 and 303 with the result to be paid without direct debit or negatives and form 349.

 The tax forms are the forms through which the different taxes are presented.
 The forms most presented by the self-employed are:

 VAT form that you should submit quarterly if you develop any activity subject to VAT.

-It can be positive (to be paid) or with a negative amount (to be deducted).
-If it were to be deducted, it means that the amount is being deducted quarter to quarter and if in the last quarter of the year it is negative, then you can request the refund or continue deducting it with the VAT of the following year.
+It can be a positive (to be paid) or a negative amount (to be deducted).
+If it were to be deducted, it means that the amount is being deducted quarter to quarter and if in the last quarter of the year, it is negative, then you can request the refund or continue deducting it with the VAT of the following year.

 Income tax form that you should submit quarterly if you have registered in any business activity.